texfaq/texfaq.github.io/FAQ-cpy-srchpdf.md

 characters, but it's likely that anything ''out of the ordinary'' will not be represented properly.
-(Of course, PDF generated from XeTeX- or LuaTeX-based formats is going to be OK, since those engines work in Unicode througout.)
+(Of course, PDF generated from XeTeX- or LuaTeX-based formats is going to be OK, since those engines work in Unicode throughout.)

 The solution comes from the character-mapping facilities in the